didia/didia.me/content/posts/2021-07-02-how-to-keep-learning-while-working-part-3-the-learning-tax-approach.md

 In late 2019, there was a need for a mobile developer on our project as the one who did it before switched for another project.
 At that point, I had spent only two months as mobile developer and that was more than 2 years before.
 Nevertheless, I decided to make the switch from the web because it was an urgent need. there was an opening for a mobile development position in the project I was working on.

 Although I was filled with good intentions, the mobile development side of the project was new to me.
-I needed to get up to speed by learning how everything worked and how mobile development had evolved since the last time I did it.
-Because that was a part of the job, a required learning for me, I was able to use company time to learn as much as I could.
+I needed to get up to speed by learning how the project was built and how mobile development had evolved since the last time I did it.
+As that was a part of the job content at that moment, I was able to use company time to learn as much as I could.

 I started with an entire week of learning and then gradually started charging my clients for the value I was bringing.
 After a little more than two months, I reached the point where I knew everything I needed to know in order to do a decent job and deliver value for the project.

 But I also knew that I hadn't yet become a very good mobile developer.
-I knew most of what needed to be done for the project but I wouldn't call myself a real mobile developer.
-For that, I needed to keep learning.
+I knew most of what needed to be done for the project but I still wouldn't call myself a real mobile developer.
+Some additional learnings had to be done to reach that point.

-This is was a perfect timing as it was at that moment that I also thought about the learning tax approach.
-So, I decided to test in this new challenge.
-I would use the learning tax approach to learn more about mobile development at work.
+This opportunity coincided with the moment I was looking for a new learning approach.
+So I decided to use it to test my new learning tax approach.

 ### First ride with the learning tax approach

+Using the learning tax approach meant I had to set aside some time out of my 40 hours work-week that I would dedicate to learning.
+That time would constitute what I call the learning tax that the company had to pay me to keep getting better at my job.
+Now, the important question was how much time to set aside ?

-To test the learning tax approach, I needed to decide how much time out of my 40 hours per week I would dedicate to learning.
-I wanted to take an amount that would allow me to learn at a good pace without undermining my capacity to deliver on my projects.
-I didn't want my project teammates to feel the impact of the new unilaterally imposed learning tax.
+Using some common sense, I knew that If I wanted this approach to work, I needed to set aside an amount that would allow me to learn consistently and at a good pace without undermining my capacity to deliver on my projects.
+The last thing I wanted was my teammates or the company to feel the impact of my new unilaterally imposed learning tax.

+So, for my first go at it, I decided to try 25 minutes per day of learning per day.
+Why 25 minutes ?
+Well, because 25 minutes is the smallest unit of focused time when using the pomodoro technique, a time management system I use to do focused work.

+Just two weeks in, I realized that 25 minutes per day of learning wasn't going to make it.
+My learning pace was really slow, I wasn't advancing a lot and because of that, I was losing interest in learning altogether.

 For my first try, I decided to go with 25 minutes per day for learning.
 I chose 25 minutes because it represent the smallest unit of focused time when using the pomodoro technique which I used for my focused work.

 After two weeks, I quickly realized that 25 minutes weren't enough to learn.
 My learning pace was really slow and because I wasn't advancing a lot, I was losing interest in learning altogether.
-So, I decided to try doubling that learning tax to 50 minutes per day.
+So, I decided to increase my learning tax to 50 minutes per day instead.

-Increasing my learning tax to 50 minutes per day or 4 hours per week really made a difference.
-It fitted the recommendation of most of the online classes I wanted to follow.
-The tax allowed me to go through the advanced Android development training offered by Google and also read a list of recommended materials for engineering leadership.
-I was back again on the proactive learning train.
-And the best part about all of it is it didn't even affect my ability to deliver one-bit.
-I even realized that I was faster debugging things that didn't work as expected on the Android platform because I knew it better.
-I cannot tell exactly how much of an increase in productivity I saw but I felt it, I felt I was delivering my tasks faster following the classes I took.
+That increase had an immediate impact.
+Spending 50 minutes per day or 4 hours per week on learning really made a difference for me.
+I was able to use that time to follow most of my coursera online classes and still stay on schedule.
+The tax also allowed me to go through the advanced Android development training offered by Google.
+Now, I was feeling a lot more proactive, a feeling I had lost for so long.
+But the best part about all of it was that it didn't affect my ability to deliver on my projects one-bit.
+I cannot say exactly how much of an increase in productivity I saw but I felt like I was now delivering my tasks faster following the new knowledge I was now getting consistently.

 ### The danger of wanting more

 50 minutes per day or 4 hours per week made a lot more sense.
 Yes, it was still less than what I used to spend on learning per week but I realized it was more than enough for me to maintain my learning targets.
 And I also realized that it didn't affect my capacity to deliver my tasks on time.